maniksheikh/maniksheikh/README.md

 - 🔭 I’m currently working on CONNEKT STUDIO
 - 🌱 I’m currently learning InternShip
-- 👯 I’m looking to collaborate on Apollo-hms-hospital
 - 📫 How to reach me: https://twitter.com/home
 - ⚡ Fun fact: I am a huge fan of muvi